 If you know what you're looking for, you can use the links below to skip to a specific section.

-Download a copy of your branch's specific camp FAQ documents.
+Branch-specific summer camp FAQ documents will be available to download here closer to the start of camp.
 These documents contain much of the same information available on this page and also include more specific details such as rates, orientation details, and drop-off and pick-up times and locations.

 Summer day camp costs vary depending on the camp.
 Each rate is per child per week.
 A one-time registration fee per camper will be applied, and some camps may require a weekly deposit.
 YMCA facility members receive reduced day camp rates.

 Need-based scholarships are available to help cover the cost of summer camps.
 Ask your camp director for more information.